Spatial Transfer Learning for Estimating PM2.5 in Data-poor Regions: Evaluation

 \subsubsection{Lima dataset}

-Given the dearth of sensors in the Lima data, it is a use case of real-world transfer learning where the source data is the complete US dataset (249k+ samples, 27 features).
+Given the dearth of sensors in the Lima data, it is a use-case of real-world transfer learning, where the source data is the complete US dataset (249k+ samples, 27 features).
 Lima region has 10 PM$_{2.5}$ sensors, as shown in Fig~\ref{data-map}(b), with 2419 samples and 21 features for the year 2016.
 Lima and the US datasets have only 14 common features (see supplementary material).
-For the qualitative analysis, the Lima satellite data contains 5959 samples covering the entire Lima region as shown in Fig~\ref{data-map}(b).
-We use all 10 sensors and the US dataset to construct the neighborhood cloud data.
-By aligning each \emph{day of the year (doy)} between the two datasets (e.g., day 17 in Lima matched with day 17 in the US), we extrapolate sensors for the day and generate the clusters.
-The doy matching is deliberately not for the same year or season to have a real-world transfer condition with minimal alignment.
+For the qualitative analysis, the Lima satellite data contains 5959 samples covering the entire Lima region, as shown in Fig~\ref{data-map}(b) (highlighted grey).
+We use all 10 sensors and the US dataset to construct the neighborhood cloud data such that each \emph{day of the year (doy)} between the two datasets (e.g., day 17 in Lima matched with day 17 in the US) are extrapolated to generate the clusters.
+However, the matching of \emph{doy} is not on the same year or season between the two domains to have a real-world transfer condition with minimal alignment.